mofanv/darknetz/README.md

-This is an application that help to run several layers of a Deep Neural Network (DNN) model in TrustZone.
+This is an application that runs several layers of a Deep Neural Network (DNN) model in TrustZone.

 This application is based on [Darknet DNN framework](https://pjreddie.com/darknet/) and need to be run with [OP-TEE](https://www.op-tee.org/), a open source framework for Arm TrustZone.